dotlang/language/doc/RFE.md

 N - How can we initiate n threads and wait for all of them to finish? core func

-? - Poymorphism and exp problem
+Y - Poymorphism and exp problem
 **Proposal**:
 1. No `_` notation in generics.
 2. You can define multiple functions with the same name.
 Dispatch is based on static type.